-This is the least common of the four types of allergy in cats.
-Contact dermatitis is a result of the cat coming into contact with a substance.
-The cat's fur acts as a barrier, protecting it from allergy producing compounds.
+This is the least common of the four types of allergy in cats and is a result of the cat coming into contact with a substance as the cat’s fur acts as a barrier, protecting it from allergy-producing compounds.

 There are two causes of contact dermatitis; allergic and irritant.

 Irritant dermatitis, the most common type of contact dermatitis, involves inflammation resulting from contact with acids, alkaline materials such as soaps and detergents, medications, solvents, or other chemicals.

 Allergic Contact Dermatitis:

 The second most common type of contact dermatitis is caused by exposure to a material to which the person has become hypersensitive or allergic.
 It arises some hours after contact with the responsible material, and settles down over some days providing the skin is no longer in contact with it.
 Plants, wool, medications are a common cause of allergic dermatitis in cats.

 - Non-seasonal itching, especially in areas where there isn’t much fur such as the chin, ears, toes, underbelly, and anus.